jdforest/SpatialAnalysisUsingR/README.md

 Basic knowledge of R and Spatial Analysis is required.

-**Caveat**: By no means is this workshop meant to cover all possible types of spatial analyses within R, but the hope is to provide a glimpse of analyses possible, that would often otherwise trouble you within a GUI environment.
+**Caveat**: By no means is this workshop meant to cover all possible types of spatial analyses within R, but the hope is to provide a glimpse of analyses possible.
 Further, this workshop is meant to cater to users with differing levels of experience in R and spatial analysis and is not meant to be for advanced users.